LeetLLM

 FP8 is a milder compression step than INT4 while still reducing memory pressure.
 If the accelerator has native FP8 kernels, benchmark it as a candidate before accepting the larger compression risk of INT4.

-• Quantization basics: quantization stores weights with fewer bits using scales and, sometimes, zero points.
+• Quantization stores weights with fewer bits using scales and, sometimes, zero points.
 The main win is lower memory bandwidth and smaller model artifacts.

-• GGUF: is a portable container for local inference that can store many ggml quantization types and supports CPU/GPU-offload workflows.[2]
+• GGUF is a portable container for local inference that can store many ggml quantization types; compatible runtimes such as llama.cpp choose CPU/GPU-offload placement.[3]Reference 3llama.cpp: Inference of LLaMA model in pure C/C++https://github.com/ggml-org/llama.cpp

-• Deployment choice: benchmark AWQ or GPTQ for fully GPU-resident serving, and benchmark GGUF when portability or partial offload is the main constraint.
+• Benchmark AWQ or GPTQ for fully GPU-resident serving.
+Benchmark GGUF when portability or partial offload is the main constraint.

 Course handoff

-You now understand how to shrink model weights for production.
-You can calculate memory footprints, choose between GPTQ, AWQ, and GGUF based on hardware constraints, and evaluate whether a quantized model is good enough for your task.
-These decisions are the foundation of cost-effective LLM serving.
+Shrinking model weights for production should be a measurable decision: calculate the memory footprint, choose between GPTQ, AWQ, and GGUF based on hardware constraints, and evaluate whether the compressed model is good enough for the task.
+Those decisions shape cost-effective LLM serving.

 The next challenge is local deployment.
 Even a quantized model needs the right runtime, hardware plan, container, health check, and evaluation gate.
 In Local LLM Deployment, you'll turn compression choices into a repeatable serving plan.